UW-HARVEST/Hayroll/README.md

 The `c2rust` program runs the C preprocessor before translating from C to Rust.
 This means that macros are expanded (which destroys abstractions that the programmer put in the code) and that conditionally-compiled code is lost.

-For example, consider translating this C code:
+For example, consider translating this C code (note especially the code comments):

 ```c
 float sinhf(float x) {